renderghost/tailgunner-chrome-extension/README.md

 1. **Requesting minimal permissions**: Only `activeTab` permission is required
 2. **Clear purpose**: Functionality is focused and clearly described
 3. **No data collection**: Does not collect, store, or transmit user data
-4. **No obfuscated code**: All code is human-readable and commented
+4. **No obfuscated code**: All code is fully documented and transparently implemented
 5. **No external libraries**: Uses only vanilla JavaScript
 6. **Consistent branding**: Name and description are consistent and accurate

 ## 📋 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

-- [Tailwind CSS](https://tailwindcss.com/) for their excellent CSS framework
+- [Tailwind CSS](https://tailwindcss.com/) for their excellent CSS framework.
-- All contributors who help improve this extension
+- All contributors who help improve this extension.